pin3dev/42_Born2BeRoot/README.md

 ## 📖 Theoretical Background <a id="theoretical"></a>

-All theoretical resources and materials used in the project are linked below and organized by topic.
-These cover the essential concepts required to complete the project successfully.
+All the theoretical material used to develop this project is organized and can be accessed directly via the link below:

 <p align="center">
   <a href="https://github.com/pin3dev/42_Cursus/tree/main/library/#01-Born2BeRoot">